balder-dev/balder/doc/source/basics/vdevices.rst

         class RecvDevice2(balder.Device):
             recv = RecvFeature()

-As you can see in the example above, you only have to secure that balder exactly knows which feature instance it should use for which device.
+As you can see in the example above, you only have to secure that Balder exactly knows which feature instance it should use for which device.
 With this it is possible to instantiate the same features multiple times.

 Class based for_vdevice